abcdbug/team-up-with-git/README.md

 git push -u unique-branch-name
 ```

-If master, has changed, you will need to rebase on master and then `git push`.
+If master changed since you branched, you will need to rebase on master and then `git push`.

 ```
 git checkout unique-branch-name